renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

 - _Cerebellum_: Helps in maintaining balance, coordinating movement, and fine motor control.
 It also plays roles in motor learning and cognitive functions.
 - _Pons_: A bridge between various parts of the brain, involved in motor control and sensory analysis.
 It also plays a role in sleep and dreaming.
-- _Medulla Oblongata_: Controls autonomic functions such as breathing, heart rate, and digestion.
+- _Medulla Oblongata_ /mə-ˈdə-lə / /-ˌä-ˌblȯŋ-ˈgä-tə/: Controls autonomic functions such as breathing, heart rate, and digestion.

 4. **Brainstem**